 An acoustic guitar owned and played by Robert Smith, lead singer of The Cure, is offered for sale with estimates of £3,000-£5,000.
 The Schecter signature RS-1000 acoustic guitar was personally donated to the Brighton based children's charity Amaze.
 The guitar was used throughout the band's 2008 World Tour and the body is signed and inscribed by Smith with the lyrics for 'That Boy I Never Knew', a song yet to be released.
 Memorabilia relating to The Cure is rarely seen on the market and a piece of such significance has never been offered at auction before.

 Coldplay's custom-made stage set used at the 2012 Brit Awards held at the O2 Arena in London where they were awarded Best British Band and performed 'Charlie Brown' with this stage set.
 The set was designed and created by British street artist Paris, who became the band's artist in residence during the artistic styling of their fifth album 'Mylo Xyloto'.
-Coldplay wanted to use graffiti artwork with strong vibrant colors in contrast to the muted effect for 'Viva La Vida'.
+Coldplay wanted to use graffiti artwork with strong vibrant colours in contrast to the muted effect for 'Viva La Vida'.
 The set has been donated by the band and Paris to the Bedford & District Cerebral Palsy Society and is valued at £4,000-£6,000.

 With the Beatles, a rare signed copy of the 1963 album signed by each member of the group is another highlight in the sale.
 The signatures were obtained by the assistant stage manager at the Liverpool Empire when The Beatles were performing there.
 The dedication reads, 'To Barbara' (the manager's girlfriend at the time).
 This lot carries estimates of £10,000-£15,000.